-SMOY is carrying out the IP surveying, toward detection of the disseminated-style of mineralization associated with the Central, Avan and Skriasen Zones at Barsele, wherein, gold mineralization is associated with non-magnetic dioritic intrusive rocks, indicated by magnetic lows.
-A minimum of 50 line kilometres is in process.
+SMOY carried out IP surveying, toward detection of the disseminated-style of mineralization associated with the Central, Avan and Skriasen Zones at Barsele, wherein, gold mineralization is associated with non-magnetic dioritic intrusive rocks, indicated by magnetic lows.
+A total of 30 line kilometres was completed in four areas.

-To date, 9 VMS targets have been surveyed by LeBel Geophysics, utilizing a very low frequency (VLF) EM method, which has proved efficient and successful in characterizing the airborne EM VMS targets.
-Preliminary analysis of the VLF-EM surveying to date suggests an extension of the Norra base/precious metal deposit and shows other VMS targets with favourable geophysical signatures with respect to VMS-style mineralization.
+In addition, 9 VMS targets were surveyed by LeBel Geophysics, utilizing a very low frequency (VLF) EM method, which has proved efficient and successful in characterizing the airborne EM VMS targets.
+A total of 30 line kilometres was completed.
+Preliminary analysis of the VLF-EM surveying suggests an extension of the Norra base/precious metal deposit and shows other VMS targets with favourable geophysical signatures with respect to VMS-style mineralization.
 Examination of government archives revealed a historic high-grade float boulder discovered within the property grading 30 g/t gold and 5% zinc, which is believed to be associated with one of the anomalies located up-ice within the claims.